dd-Splunk/splunk-datalake/README.md

 ## Startup / Shutdown

+Copy `.env.template` into `.env` and fill the SPLUNK_PASSWORD and MINIO_ROOT_PASSWORD values in the file.

-To launch the whole config:
+Then launch the whole config:

 ```bash
 make up